JagdCake/ansible.playbooks/README.md

 ### Directory structure
 1. [local](./local) is used for playbooks that execute tasks on the host or my personal machine.
-Currently contains a single playbook for installing and setting up OpenVPN.
+Contains a playbook for installing and setting up OpenVPN client and a playbook to install / remove packages after reinstalling Solus.
 2. [remote](./remote) playbooks execute tasks on remote servers / virtual machines.
 Mainly used on a CentOS 7 VPS; most of the tasks work fine on CentOS 8 too.
 Playbooks prepended with `centos7` need some work, while the playbook which sets up an OpenVPN server is pretty much done.

 ### Playbook overview